 Between the original manuals, Haynes manuals, later books, and the internet, the information you need is out there.
 Read up ahead of time, and anytime you get stuck.
 If you’ve diligently searched for answers and can’t find them, ask for help.
 Provide clear, detailed information; your model, year, modifications, the issue, what you’ve already tried.
 People are unlikely to help you when you ask vague questions or when it’s obvious you haven’t even Googled it yet.

 LISTEN TO HELP

-Scooter forum threads are often the same questions over and over, people looking for an answer they want to hear.
+Scooter forum threads are often the same questions over and over, people jumping around forums looking for an answer they want to hear.
 Sure, not all internet advice is good, but if eight out of ten comments on a forum are telling you it’s an airleak, it’s probably an airleak.
 Messing with your stock jetting isn’t going to fix that, it’s just going to make diagnosis more difficult.
-Starting another thread about it on another forum isn’t helping anyone.
-Check a variety of sources and make an informed decision.
-With time it becomes obvious who to trust.
+Check a variety of reliable sources, then make an informed decision.
+With time, it becomes obvious who to trust.

 DON’T OVERTHINK IT